People Reacted in a Lot of Different Ways to the Truth of My Childhood

 Finally, there are those who blame me – “How could you let that happen to you?
 Why didn’t you just tell someone and ask for help?”

-The answer to the last questions is: it’s not that easy.
+The answer to the last question is: it’s not that easy.
 I was a CHILD.
-An innocent, little, defenceless child.
-I didn’t ask for it, I didn’t want it and I certainly didn’t deserve it.
+An innocent, little, defenseless child.
+I didn’t ask for it, I didn’t want it, and I certainly didn’t deserve it.
 If you grew up like me, the same goes for you.
-It wasn’t your fault and you certainly didn’t deserve what you experienced.
+It wasn’t your fault, and you certainly didn’t deserve what you experienced.

 Contributed by guest blogger Michelle Larouche